February 10, 2026 (3mo ago)

 Data density beats whitespace.
 The bento grid shows the entire dashboard on a 13-inch screen.
 No scrolling to find the number you need.
 Dense layouts with clear hierarchy beat spacious layouts with scattered information.

 And the big one.
-LLM costs are invisible until you measure them. $650 crept up without me noticing.
-The Feb 7-9 spike was painful to see.
-But ignorance is worse.
+LLM costs are invisible until you measure them. $650 crept up without me noticing, and the Feb 7-9 spike was painful to look at once it was on a chart, but not seeing it at all is worse.
 Without Observatory, I'd only know the cost when the monthly bill arrives.
-With it, I see the spike the same day and can adjust.
-Switch models for lighter tasks.
-Optimize prompts.
-Reduce unnecessary calls.
+With it, I see the spike the same day and can actually do something about it — switch models for lighter tasks, tighten prompts, cut the calls I don't need.

-An assistant that tracks 457 million of its own tokens, charts its own costs, and flags its own spending spikes.
-There's something poetic about a tool that watches itself this honestly.
+So now I have an assistant that tracks 457 million of its own tokens, charts its own costs, and flags its own spending spikes the same day they happen.

 Observatory is live at openclaw-personal-usage-dashboard.vercel.app.
 Built with Next.js 15, Convex, and Recharts.
 Numbers update every hour.